ysugimoto/gang/README.md

 # gang

-Gang is a command snippet tool on any architecture.
+Gang is a command snippet tool on termnal.

-## Installtion
+## Installation

 Get the command: